bobverity/rmaverick/README.md

 ![](README-unnamed-chunk-23-2.png)

-Again, there is clear evidence for K=3 under this model, despite the model not being an exact match to the model used to produce the data.
+Again, there is clear evidence for K=3 under this model, despite the fact that this model is technically incorrect for the simulated data.

-Producing posterior allocation plots for a range of values of K, we see results similar to the no-admixture model, with most individuals assigned to just a single subpopulation.
-This is a further clue that the no-admixture model may be more appropriate, as even the admixture model is attempting to converge to this simpler state.
+Producing posterior allocation plots for a range of values of K we see results similar to the no-admixture model, with most individuals assigned to just a single subpopulation.

 ``` r
 for (i in 2:5) {